Operations SCM and Project Management E... (81 Blogs) Become a Certified Professional

 • Communicating Project Plans to Stakeholders: Once the project plans are complete, they must be communicated to the project’s stakeholders.
 This includes the project’s sponsors, senior management, and other individuals who have a vested interest in the project’s success.

-The primary aim of the planning phase is to create a detailed plan that will guide the execution of the project.
-This phase ensures that all of the necessary tasks are completed and that risks are identified and mitigated.
+The primary aim of the planning phase is to create a detailed plan that will guide the project’s execution.
+This phase ensures that all necessary tasks are completed and that risks are identified and mitigated.

 The executing phase is the third phase of the project management process.
 In this phase, the project manager and team execute the tasks outlined in the project plan.
 This phase includes several essential activities, such as managing project resources, tracking project progress, and communicating with stakeholders.